dolabriform/nanobaro_bmp280/README.md

 # nanobaro_bmp280
 This is for a Arduino Nano based Barometer and temperature sensor that outputs NMEA 0183 over USB so it can be read in Open CPN.

-It's based on work originally done by ingmar using a BMP180.
+It's based on work originally done by Ingmar using a BMP180.
 You can read about this here: https://sdfjkl.org/blog/2017-08-09-nanobaro/

 This version was creeated for another user during this thread: